skip navigation 1-800-4-ALFRED (425-3733)

 Program Student Learning Outcomes - BS Degree

-4. An ability to design systems, components, or processes for broadly defined engineering technology problems appropriate to program educational objectives.
+2. an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

-7. An ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature.
+3. an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;

 Program Educational Objectives (PEOs)